-WHO and national treatment guidelines recommend treating both the blood-and liver-stage of P. vivax malaria.
-However, physicians do not always prescribe primaquine, the only medicine currently available for the treatment of liver-stage infections.
-Several factors contribute to the low use of primaquine, including: concerns about possible haemolysis in G6PD1-deficient patients, limited access to G6PD tests, and poor compliance with the 14-day course of treatment.
+The WHO Standard Treatment Guildelines and national treatment guidelines recommend treating both the blood-and liver-stages of P. vivax (relapsing) malaria.
+Until recently, primaquine was the only approved treatment for the relapsing, liver-stage, of the P. vivax life cycle.
+However, physicians do not always prescribe primaquine to prevent relapse, due to concerns about possible haemolysis in patients deficient in the glucose-6-phosphate dehydrogenase (G6PD) enzyme, limited access to G6PD tests, and poor compliance with the 14-day course of treatment.

-MMV is working with GSK on the development of tafenoquine as a single-dose treatment for the radical cure of liver-stage infections.
-While tafenoquine shares similar limitations with primaquine regarding use in G6PD-deficient patients, its simplified dosing regimen and single dose (instead of 14 days of primaquine) should improve real-life treatment compliance and drug effectiveness.
+Tafenoquine shares similar limitations with primaquine regarding use in G6PD-deficient patients and its simplified dosing regimen with a single dose should improve real-life treatment compliance and drug effectiveness.

-In parallel, PATH is working with industry partners to develop a point-of-care G6PD test to ensure that only patients with adequate level of G6PD enzymatic activity will receive tafenoquine.
+In parallel, PATH in collaboration with industry partners, has developed a quantitative, point-of-care G6PD test to ensure that only patients with adequate levels of G6PD enzymatic activity will receive tafenoquine.